 Well, not exactly.
-The answer to whether or not we need to clean our ears might be more complicated than a simple yes or no. And before we get to that, we need to first talk about why we get earwax in the first place.
+Cleaning our ears might be more complicated than we expect.
+But before we get to that, we need to first talk about why we get earwax in the first place.

 Why do ears produce earwax?